raimohanska/ourboard/README.md

 ### Docker

-You can build an OurBoard docker image:
+To get an OurBoard docker image, you can either:

-    docker build . -t ourboard
+1. Build it from this repository: `docker build . -t raimohanska/ourboard:latest`
+2. Use the image in Docker Hub (just skip to running, it will be downloaded automatically)

-You can try it like this:
+You can run it like this:

 1. Start a posgres database.
-For example, running `docker-compose up` in this directory will start one.
+For example, running `docker-compose up` in your local clone of this directory will start one.
 2. Start the Ourboard container.
 Run the example script `scripts/run_dockerized.sh` to try it out.

 With the example script, you'll have a setup which

 -   Doesn't have authentication.
-See environment variables below for configuring Google authentication.
+See environment variables below for configuring Google authentication, which is the only supported option for now.
 -   Stores uploaded assets (images) on the local filesystem.
 The example script binds the local directory `backend/localfiles` to be used for storage.
 In your own script, you'll probably want to point out a more suitable directory on your server machine.
 -   Uses an absolutely insecure SESSION_SIGNING_KEY.
 Make sure to use a long random string instead.
+-   Will benefit from a HTTPS terminating proxy.
+This is not included.
+The simple setup will use plain HTTP and respond at http://localhost:1337.

 ### Environment variables